Havanese Haircuts for a Super-Style Havanese Pup!

 The long silky locks take quite a bit of grooming and maintenance, but when done right can really sparkle.
 This may not be the haircut most families choose because of its upkeep, but if you are the type of owner that likes regular brushing, grooming and blow drying this could be for you.
 For more on the official regulations check this article out.

 How To Groom a Havanese Face

-Regardless of which haircut style you choose for your Havanese dog you will still need to groom it’s face.
+Regardless of which Havanese haircut style you choose for your dog, you will still need to groom its face.
 The best way to do that is to start with the eyes and make sure they are clean and clear of any sleep or dirt.

 - Start with the eyes and clean out any dried sleep or dirt and grime

 - Them move to the hair around the dog’s muzzle where food and other dirt and dust will collect.
 These dogs have a bit of a medium-length beard and things can get trapped in it.
 You may need to trim it.